 A food blog without a duck cannot be called a food blog, right?

 You’ll find it in most restaurants and you can make it yourself in a number of ways, so you might be tempted to say that it’s a pretty common dish.
 But what makes it stand out is the texture, its tenderness, the way you marinate it (assuming you do) and of course the side dish will play an important role as well.

 You might also think that it’s kind of fat (especially for dinner), but duck fat is quite different from others.
 It starts melting at only 14 degrees Celsius, which makes it a lot easier to digest (unlike beef at 45 degrees).

 To make it tender and give it flavor, I would suggest you macerated it a day before and leave it in the fridge until you’re ready to throw it in the oven.
 This is not essential though, you can just follow the recipe as it is.

 And here’s how I macerated it: I chopped ginger, leek and garlic in a food processor and then I added two spoons of olive oil.
 With this mix, I greased the duck legs and I added salt and pepper.
 Then I placed everything in a sealed bag and left it in the fridge overnight (You can apply this technique to any kind of meat, to make it tender and to add flavour).

 I chose to serve it with sweet potato purée and garlic peas.
-As you probably know by now, I like my dishes a bit spicy, so I garnished with some chilli flakes.
+As you probably know by now, I like my dishes a bit spicy, so I garnished with some chili flakes.

-This duck came out tender, with the skin a bit crispy, and subtle ginger and garlic flavours.
+This duck came out tender, with the skin a bit crispy, and subtle ginger and garlic flavors.

 It’s always a good choice for a special dinner and it goes well with red wine.